 Participation in competitions and events

 We aim to increase pupils’ participation in competitions and events.
 The allocated money will cover the cost of transporting children to local venues, as well as providing opportunities to take part in a wider range of sporting activities with other schools.
 Some funding will support inter-class/house competitions within school.

-Healthy Heroes provide the same coach throughout the year who works closely with the staff and children.
+The same coach works closely with the staff and children throughout the year.
 This helps to ensure that continuity and progression are built into the planning and delivery of PE lessons.
 PE lessons and clubs are timetabled to ensure that sufficient time is allocated for physical activity, plus a number of staff lead the after-school clubs.
 We are fortunate to have large school grounds so a range of sports can take place and links with secondary schools are pursued as actively as possible.